broadinstitute/adapt-analysis/dgd-benchmarking/specificity-lookup/trie/README.txt

 `benchmark_trie_signatures.py`: it produces signatures from 14 or 28-mers and
 shards the 28-mers based on the signatures.
 The same Python script also records and reports benchmark results on a single, regular trie (no sharding), and the R script plots these results as well.
+The key output results are in `out/benchmark-queries-signature-subsample-{subset}.{tsv.gz,pdf}`.

 Note that `benchmark.py` benchmarks on a single, regular trie, but the advantage to doing it in `benchmark_trie_signatures.py` as well is that it